 The example above is more rounded than a true Copperplate, with less thin-and-thick contrast than you'd ideally find.
 Any amount of practice on these graceful, flourished scripts is well repaid and they are suitable for a huge range of uses, from display pieces to certificates to wedding invitations.

 For me, the doyenne of Copperplate tutorial is Eleanor Winters, and I refer continually to her step-by-step manual Mastering Copperplate Calligraphy.
-There is more on Copperplate in her follow-up on cursive calligraphic alphabets, Italic and Copperplate Calligraphy: The Basics and Beyond.
+There is more on Copperplate in her follow-up on cursive calligraphic alphabets, Italic and Copperplate Calligraphy.

 Just for fun :-) Arguably, bubble letters aren't a calligraphy alphabet.
 But calligraphy skills include the ability to draw letterforms such as Roman Monumental Capitals, and Versals, which are often coloured in or made to look three-dimensional, so I see no reason why bubble letters shouldn't also be on the menu.
 They're great for humorous or cheerful titles which appeal to the eye and are not intended to be taken too seriously.